VolkerSiep/SigmaMu/doc/source/tutorial/first_thermo_fit.rst

 Simulation of transition temperature
 ------------------------------------
-Note again that the following simulation is an overkill version of solving for the temperature at which the chemical potentials of both tin forms are equal:
+Note again that the following simulation is an overkill version of solving the following equation for :math:`s^0_\alpha` under the constraint that the chemical potentials of both tin forms are equal:

 .. math::